J-CF-Leung/Study_Vault/Physics/Special relativity.md

 	- Galilean relativity can be obtained by letting $c\rightarrow\infty$

 # Intervals
-- A particular set of _spatial and temporal coordinates_ is termed an _event_

 - Space-time can be described by points in a _4-dimensional space_, known as _world-points_, which form a _world-line_
 	- A _uniform motion_ produces a _straight_ world-line